 The New Police Pension Scheme operates under the Police Pensions (Northern Ireland) Regulations 2007 which apply from 6 April 2006.
+Entrants to the new scheme were closed on the 31st March 2015.

-This was the only scheme available to new recruits serving in the PSNI in 2014-15.
-From 1 April 2015 the New Police Pension Scheme will close and a new Career Average Revalued Earning Scheme (CARE) will come into effect governed by the Police Pensions Regulations (NI) 2015.
+The 2015 Police Pensions Scheme is a Career Average Revalued Earnings (CARE) Scheme governed by the Police Pensions Regulations (NI) 2015.
+This was the only scheme open to new entrants during the 2015-16 financial year.